EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

-In order to access the storage via S3, you need [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)-compatible credentials from the Openstack deployment.
+In order to access the storage via S3, you need [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)-compatible credentials from the OpenStack deployment.
 Use the following command:

 <!-- markdownlint-disable line-length -->
 ```shell